Introduction to Translation

 - no formal qualifications in your language are required

-— applications are welcome from artists from any background or discipline, whether you consider yourself an actor, director, designer, producer, facilitator or any other role
+- applications are welcome from those with no professional theatre experience, as well as from theatre artists from any background or discipline, whether you consider yourself an actor, director, designer, producer, facilitator or any other role

-— applicants must be over the age of 18 and free to attend weekday evening sessions at the Royal Court between 6.00 – 8.30pm
+- applicants must be over the age of 18 and free to attend weekday evening sessions at the Royal Court between 6.00-8.30pm on the following dates:

 Is the group accessible?

-If you have any questions about accessibility or your application, please don’t hesitate to contact us at: firstname.lastname@example.org
+If you have any questions about accessibility or your application, please don’t hesitate to contact firstname.lastname@example.org